xayaank/SecCRY/README.md

 Dependencies Installation:
 `pip install -r requirements.txt` OR `python -m pip install -r requirements.txt`

-Disclaimer: This tool is provided as-is without warranty.
+Disclaimer: SecCRY is provided as-is without warranty.
 It has not been independently security audited and should not be treated as guaranteed protection against all threats.
 Users should always keep backups of important data.

+Core Contributors: Ayaan Khan (Lead Developer & Publisher) - Suleiman Sheikh (Contributor) - Rajesh Patel (Contributor)

 License: PolyForm Noncommercial 1.0.0 (see LICENSE file for full terms)

-Core Contributors: Ayaan Khan (Lead Developer & Publisher) - Suleiman Sheikh (Contributor) - Rajesh Patel (Contributor)
+Copyright (c) 2026 Ayaan Khan.